xmtp/xmtp-dot-org/README.md

 Here are two common methods for submitting a PR to the `xmtp-dot-org` repo.
 Use the one that best suits the issue and the way you like to work.

-When you submit a PR, make sure to include a link to the [bug report](#report-a-bug) or [feature request](#request-a-feature-or-enhancement) your PR addresses, if one exists.
+When you submit a PR, make sure to include a link to the [bug report](#report-a-bug) or [feature request](#request-a-feature-or-enhancement) your PR addresses.
+If a documentation issue doesn't exist, please open one before you start contributing.

 - Use the **Edit this page** link at the bottom of every documentation page on `xmtp.org`.